 Visitors wishing to attend the Chunuk Bair service will not have time to also attend the Lone Pine service and will need to proceed directly to Chunuk Bair, a further 3.15 kms (1.96 mls), to be able to arrive in time for the commencement of that service.

 Lone Pine will close after the Lone Pine service and all visitors will then need to proceed to Chunuk Bair as coach loading will only occur at Chunuk Bair (Hill 261).

 Lone Pine - Australian Memorial to Chunuk Bair - New Zealand Memorial Distance : 3.15 kms (1.96 mls) Increase in elevation : 144.2 metres (473 ft)

 The walk to Chunuk Bair is uphill on a bitumen road and can be challenging to walk.

 From Lone Pine you should head north along the bitumen road, past the Johnstons’s Jolly, Courtney & Steele’s Post, Quinn’s Post cemeteries, the Turkish 57th Regiment Memorial past the turn off to The Nek cemetery where the road heads upward and inland passing Baby 700 cemetery long the way to Chunuk Bair.

 From Lone Pine to the turn off to 'The Nek' you are walking along the old front line.
 In fact you are walking along what was no mans land.
 You will see remnants of trenches and tunnels on either side of the road, Turkish to the right and Allied to the left.

-The Australian Dept of Veteran Affairs - "Anzac Day at Gallipoli"
+Department of Veteran Affairs - ANZAC Day 2024 page